Broken causal lens rigidity and sky shadow rigidity of Lorentzian manifolds: Introduction

 \subsection{Main results}

 For definitions of some of the terminology used here and later in the paper, see \prettyref{app:Assorted definitions}.
-Our first main result is \prettyref{thm:Time-probe data determines isometry class}.
-It tells us that if we know that a time-oriented Lorentzian manifold with boundary is strongly causal and compact, that it satisfies a weak convexity condition, and we know the time-probe data of the manifold (that is we know where each ingoing timelike geodesic may end up after having changed direction once and becoming lightlike), then we can reconstruct the manifold up to isometry.
+Our first main result is \prettyref{thm:Fireworks data determines isometry class}.
+It tells us that if we know that a time-oriented Lorentzian manifold with boundary is strongly causal and compact, that it satisfies a weak convexity condition, and we know the fireworks data of the manifold, then we can determine the manifold up to isometry.
 Note that we do not assume that we know anything at all about the topology of the interior of the manifold.
-As a corollary, we obtain \prettyref{thm:Broken timelike lens rigidity}, which says that we can determine a time-oriented Lorentzian manifold up to isometry if we know that it is strongly causal and satisfies a convexity condition, and we know its broken timelike lens data.
+As a corollary we obtain \prettyref{thm:Broken timelike lens rigidity}, which says that we can determine a time-oriented Lorentzian manifold up to isometry if we know that it is strongly causal and satisfies a convexity condition, and we know its broken timelike lens data.
 The conditions that the manifold is compact and that the measurements are made at the boundary are not essential; the techniques used in the proof extend to some cases when the measurements are made on arbitrary \enquote{sufficiently large} hypersurfaces in manifolds which may or may not have boundary.
-We have not tried to make the necessary conditions precise, and we will consider only the case when the manifold is compact and the measurements are made at the boundary.
+We have not tried to make these conditions precise, and we will consider only the case when the manifold is compact and the measurements are made at the boundary.